asch513/smm/README.md

 proc_path=C:\Program Files\Microsoft Office\Office14\WINWORD.EXE
 ```

-format of content for yara to scan will include ancestry information from child to ggrand.
+- the format of the content for yara to scan will include ancestry information from child to ggrand.

-you can write yara rules on any level of the ancestry, including netconns, modloads, filemods, etc (see rules/winword_cmd.exe for template)
+- you can write yara rules on any level of the ancestry, including netconns, modloads, filemods, etc (see rules/winword_cmd.exe for template)

-archive - the default config enables writing an archive of ancestry trees, found in /opt/smm/archive.
-When running in daemon mode I do not suggest this (having this enabled just allows you to see some examples)
+- archive - the default config enables writing an archive of ancestry trees, found in /opt/smm/archive.
+When running in daemon mode I do not suggest having this on (having this enabled just allows you to see some examples)
 ```
 computer_name=vxstream-pc-d1
 grand_cmdline="C:\Program Files\AutoIt3\AutoIt3.exe" "C:\winclient.au3"